 Despite these advancements, significant research gaps remained that this study addressed:

-Few studies had specifically examined the impact of bi-monthly staff meetings as a particular organizational structure, instead investigating more general forms of teacher collaboration
+Few studies had specifically examined the impact of bi-monthly staff meetings as a particular organizational structure, instead investigating more general forms of teacher collaboration.

 While research in Arab educational contexts in Israel had increased, it remained limited, particularly regarding the intersection of organizational belonging, peer learning, and teaching quality domains

-Few studies had employed longitudinal designs that trace the pathways from specific meeting structures through professional learning processes to classroom implementation and student outcomes in culturally distinctive settings
+Few studies have employed longitudinal designs that trace the pathways from specific meeting structures through professional learning processes to classroom implementation and student outcomes in culturally distinctive settings

 This research addressed these gaps by examining the specific impact of bi-monthly staff meetings in an Arab high school in Israel, tracing their influence on teacher belonging, peer learning quality, and instructional improvement through rigorous mixed-methods investigation over an academic year.
-The study's findings contribute to both theoretical understanding of how organizational structures function in culturally distinctive educational contexts and practical knowledge regarding effective meeting design for Arab schools in Israel.
+The study's findings contribute to both a theoretical understanding of how organizational structures function in culturally distinctive educational contexts and practical knowledge regarding effective meeting design for Arab schools in Israel.